 - Milk: Use buttermilk if possible, see recipe notes to replace with milk, yogurt or sour cream.

 - Banana: Overripe bananas if possible, the riper they are, the sweeter they taste.
 Do not use completely very ripe bananas completely black.
 If your bananas are not completely ripe, you can still make the recipe.

 - Flour: All-purpose wheat flour, which can be replaced by wholemeal or gluten-free flour.

 - Baking soda: 1 teaspoon of baking soda or 1 packet of baking powder.

-- Nuts: a mix of chopped pecans, chopped walnuts, almonds for a crunchy nut version.
+- Nuts: chopped pecans, chopped walnuts like in this banana walnut cake recipe crunchy nut version.

 - Dried fruits: raisins, dried cranberries.

 - Chocolate: add mini chocolate chips or small pieces of dark chocolate.

 - Lemon: a small amount of fresh lemon juice for preservation.